appistack/appistack/README.md

 #### Generic API between Server/Clients

-The API is designed so that the API or clients can easily be replaced.
+The API is designed so that both the API or clients can easily be replaced.
 You can easily run a Django or Clojure API and connect the same Angular app to it.
-Or you can build a Backbone app and easily connect it -- with no changes required to format of the API responses.
+Or you can build a Backbone app and easily connect it to your API -- with no changes required to format of the API responses.
 Any API implementation will need to be configured to return authentication/registration responses in the format of DeviseTokenAuth.
 NgTokenAuth is used by the Angular app and there are non-Angular implementations for the same DeviseTokenAuth API responses.

+#### Containerized for Sweet Devops

+*All configuration* for each Appistack project is specified with environment variables.
+For now, technically the API is the only template to use environment variables, but the others all have configuration files set up.
+Examples of configuration values are: static assets url, api url, sendgrid configuration, etc.

+This is part of the [Twelve Factor](http://12factor.net/) methodology, which greatly simplifies deployment.
+Twelve-factor also greatly simplifies automation and orchestration of your application later on.
+For example, you can easily run your projects inside Docker containers, which can be snapped together like lego pieces and deployed into various environments.

+So when you need to configure Amazon S3 or host your Angular Application on a CDN, these application templates are ready to be configured to do that.
+And for the most part, all you need to change are environment variables and configuration files.

 #### Separated Concerns

 In addition to being a template for startups, Appistack is a good example of the benefits of separated concerns in your architecture.
 Your API should be an great API and that's it.
 It should create resources and serve data to various clients, which all expect interactions with the API to occur in a common language.
-When your API becomes concerned with solving too many problems, your application because less technically agile.
+When your API becomes concerned with solving too many problems, your application becomes less technically agile.
 Down the road, it becomes harder to try new technologies and scalability becomes a problem.
-Scalability is hard enough when you're sharding your data sources and distributing your services, so why would you want an unnecessary caching layer to add another dimension of complexity?

 Great example: your API should not give a !@#$ about caching client-side HTML page fragments.
 If your application server uses memcached to cache HTML views, have fun scaling that !@#$.
 It's a hard problem to solve and very expensive.
-Client-side caching is not a problem your API should be concerned with, nor should it be concerned with managing or building your static assets!
+Scalability is hard enough when you're sharding your data sources and distributing your services, so why would you want an unnecessary caching layer to add another dimension of complexity?
+Client-side caching is not a problem your API should be concerned with, nor should it be concerned with managing or building your static assets.
 Fortunately API-driven Single-Page Apps, many problems are much simpler.
 If your API does actually *need* a caching layer for JSON responses, then congratulations -- you probably make a lot more money than me.

+Another advantage in separating your API/Client is your backend developers only need to worry about the API and your frontend developers can focus on the frontend.
+Both the development of backend and frontend can proceed independently.
+Designers will find it easier to work in a frontend-only project.

+#### Got 99 Problems, But Cross-Origin-Resource-Sharing Ain't One

+Obviously, Single Page Apps (SPA's) have a lot to offer: improved developer productivity, more flexible frontend frameworks, and a more responsive user experience.
+However, the alluring simplicity of single-page apps comes with several new problems you'll need to resolve, including CORS, static asset configuration (user uploaded assets on S3), token-based authentication and others.

+When starting a new app, most developers and productivity-minded people will prefer to build it with the simplest tools.
+"Just get it to work" is the mantra -- and it's not all that wrong.
+There are a ton of problems specific to SPA's that you won't need to spend weeks solving if you're just using Rails or Django.
+But further down the road, the benefits of an architecture with an API & SPA will greatly outweigh an architecture with just a monolithic Rails server.

+But, the prevailing attitude is always "just get it working."
+Just get something in the user's hands that they can use to test the validity of an idea.
+The problem with this attitude is not that it's wrong, but that it sets up an inevitable problem down the road, where you have to migrate from the Monolithic Rails architecture to a Single Page App.
+And in my experience, *transitions like these never happen.*  Or if it does, it takes months.
+From a business perspective, it's really hard to justify such a lengthy transition, when it requires a ton of time/money and produces little immediate benefit to your customers.

+However, if there were a framework where all these complex SPA problems are already solved -- and they're not really that complex -- a ton of time can be saved using something like Appistack as a starting point.
+Frontend frameworks are !@#$'ing magical.
+Both for the developer and for the customer.
+And if your frontend isn't entangled in your API code, it's a lot easier to experiment with a variety of technologies.

+## Deploying to Heroku & Divshot
+​